 “I can’t get over how great this turned out!”

 And “Please pass the butter.”

-And “Ooh, let’s share some with our neighbor!”
+And “Ooh, let’s take some to the neighbors!”

 And “I think I’ll have another slice.”

 And “Aw, man – It’s gone.
 Let’s make some more!”

 How To Make Whole Wheat Cinnamon Raisin Bread

 This Whole Wheat Cinnamon Raisin Bread is fantastic any time of day – healthy and hearty whole wheat flour, warm cinnamon, and sweet raisins and raw honey, all swirled together in a loaf of yeasty goodness!